 III.
 Student Publications

 All student publications are governed and approved by the SGA and the College’s administration.
 Student publications must be reviewed by the Editorial Committee for Student Publications prior to publication and distribution.
-The Committee will consist of the following persons: SGA President, SGA Advisor, Chairperson of the English Department, and an Assistant Vice President in Educational Services appointed by the Vice President for Instruction and Support Services.
+The Committee will consist of the following persons: SGA President, SGA Advisor, Chairperson of the English Department, and an Assistant Vice President in Educational Services appointed by the Vice President for Instruction and Student Services.
 Publications should follow the guidelines of standard English and MLA/APA documentation for sources.
 Misuse or abuse of such publications may cause termination or abolishment of an approved publication.

 Athletics are available on a limited basis at the College.
 A strong intramural program is encouraged.
 The College provides room for expansion and is adding to those activities requested that are within budgetary limits and College policy.